You can change a workspace’s settings after creation. Workspace settings are separated into several pages.

-Click the icon beside the ID to copy it to the clipboard.
+Click the icon beside the ID to copy it to your clipboard.

 The display name of the workspace.

-Important: Since some API calls refer to a workspace by its name, changing the name can sometimes break existing integrations.
+Warning: Some API calls refer to a workspace by its name, so changing the name may break existing integrations.

 Enter a brief description of the workspace's purpose or types of infrastructure.

 Whether to use Terraform Cloud as the Terraform execution platform for this workspace.

 The default value is "Remote", which instructs Terraform Cloud to perform Terraform runs on its own disposable virtual machines.
 This provides a consistent and reliable run environment, and enables advanced features like Sentinel policy enforcement, cost estimation, notifications, version control integration, and more.